 However, if working from home is not feasible, such as for those “public sector employees working in essential services, including education settings,” decisions about working in the normal workplace should be based on a thorough COVID secure risk assessment.

 This should be undertaken for all roles in the workplace, taking account of additional risks for vulnerable groups including if you are pregnant, have an underlying health condition or are a disabled person, or you are Black.

 Any potential risks should be addressed appropriately, such as allowing social distancing and providing hand sanitisers and opportunities to frequently wash your hands.

-For some people, self-isolating at home is essential under government guidance (such as those who live in a household where another member has displayed symptoms of COVID-19 and those who need to follow shielding measures because they have a very high risk of severe illness from COVID-19 due to an underlying health condition).
+For some people, self-isolating at home is essential under government guidance (such as those who live in a household where another member has displayed symptoms of COVID-19 and those who are quarantining after returning from some countries abroad).

 If this affects you, you must not go to work, but if you are well you can still work from home.